Monyjenni/Monyjenni/README.md

 ### 🤔 Looking for Help With

-If you have expertise in areas I'm currently learning or working on, I'd greatly appreciate your guidance and mentorship.
-Let's learn and grow together!
+If you have expertise in areas I'm currently learning or working on, please consider being my advisor or mentor.
+I would greatly appreciate it.
+Let's grow together

 ### 💬 Ask Me About